IMAGE Project: Tutorial

 1. Tab to navigate to the graphic

-3. Activate Get IMAGE Rendering.
+3. Activate the button.
 You will be notified when when the graphic is sent, when the data is being processed, and when the renderings window opens up.

 4. After a few seconds, a pop-up will appear with buttons labelled "Interpretation" followed by a number and a description.
 Click the buttons to get either text or audio representations of the graphic.